Our Main Areas of Practice:

 He is an Advisor and past Chairman of the Elder Law Section of the Wisconsin State Bar and the past Chairman of the Elder Law and Disability Rights Section of the Michigan State Bar.
 He appears frequently as a speaker or lecturer and also appears on a Public Television program in the Upper Peninsula on a regular basis.
 In his spare time he can be found biking, overseeing one of the best gardens in the region, or studying history and public policy.

-Gone but not forgotten: Attorney Lu Wang, who once worked here, left for full time work at Ray Law International, an immigration law firm in Novi, MI, in February of 2015.
-And Senior Attorney Mary Kathryn McKinley, who did a lot to help families with special needs while with the firm, stepped down late in 2016, but is still very involved with LINCS (Lansing INtentional CommunitieS, Inc.) and other such efforts.
+Gone but not forgotten: Attorney Lu Wang, who once worked here, left for full time work at Ray Law International, and has since moved on to Miller Canfield.
+And Senior Attorney Mary Kathryn McKinley, who did a lot to help families with special needs while with the firm, stepped down late in 2016, but is still very involved with LINCS (Lansing INtentional CommunitieS, Inc.) and other efforts.
+Richard Rooney once worked regularly with the firm for some years, and left us about January of 2018–he now works largely as a petroleum landman where he concentrates in mineral rights, estate and property law issues.
+His current work keeps him in Oklahoma, Texas and New Mexico.
+Law clerks Samuel Jaksa and Alexander Sheldon-Smith are students who were attending Michigan State University College of Law and both worked in the summer of 2018 with us and Tyler Golembiewski also from MSU College of Law, worked as a law clerk in the fall of 2017 and spring of 2018.

 You Can Count On Us.

 We are square with folks.
 We are professional and understanding.
 We try to take care of your problems and needs, without doing more than is needed, nor less.
-We think a legal checkup or a consultation has great value for many and we sometimes offer such things, for even quite distant clients, via Skype or similar arrangements.
+We think a legal checkup or a consultation has great value for many and we offer such things, for even quite distant clients, via Skype or similar arrangements, if need be.

-We generally arrange payments via a retainer of some kind, and if additional payments are required, by billings on a regular basis.
-Most clients pay us by check but we are happy to take credit cards/debit cards like Visa, MasterCard, Discover and American Express, which we process via Square.* (*Credit card payments can be used for regular bills and out-of-pocket expenses, but we cannot use them for deposits to our client trust account if we need to use such an account.)
+We generally arrange payment for services via a retainer, and later billings.
+Those who come in for consultations pay when the services are rendered–or “on-the-spot.”
+Most clients pay us by check but we are happy to take credit cards/debit cards like Visa, MasterCard, Discover and American Express. (*Credit card payments can be used for regular bills and out-of-pocket expenses, but we cannot use them for deposits to our client trust account.
+Also while we hope it never happens, if you present us with a check that bounces, 20 dollars is added to your obligation to us.)